Azure/iotedge/doc/packaging.md

 - The imported device CA will now be referred to as the "Edge CA".

 - The workload API exposes an encrypt and decrypt API for modules which uses module-specific keys derived from the module ID and a master encryption key.
-The master encryption key will be imported into the new services via an `imported_master_encryption_key` property.
+The master encryption key will be imported into the new services.

 - The format of encrypted secrets is changing between v1.1 and v1.2.
 Using the imported master encryption key, modules that use the workload API and persist across the upgrade from v1.1 -> v1.2 can read secrets encrypted in v1.1.
 However, upon re-encrypting a secret it is saved in the new format.
 This means that on a downgrade from v1.2 to v1.1 those modules must be re-deployed.
 They will be unable to decrypt secrets in the new format.
 Be aware that in all versions of IoT Edge a module cannot decrypt data previously encrypted by a module of the same name in a previous deployment (i.e. secrets cannot be shared across module generations).